valkey-io/valkey-rfc/Bloom.md

 This API can be used to check if an item exists in a bloom object.
 Response is in the Integer reply format.

-Item exists (based on false positve rate).
+Item exists (based on false-positive rate).
 ```
 (integer) 1
 ```

-Item does not exist (based on false positve rate).
+Item does not exist (based on false-positive rate).
 ```
 (integer) 0
 ```